 • Stored in 47 manuscript boxes

-Each of the digitized pages was run through optical character recognition software, making the text searchable.
+Each of the digitized pages was analyzed with optical character recognition software, making the text searchable.
 This goes a long way towards improving usability, but I still needed to create a high-level information architecture that would allow people to browse documents based on category.

 With all of the digital content and an information architecture in place, it was time to develop the website.